michelleapaz/T3E/README.md

 # Transposable Element Enrichment Estimator (T3E)
 ## A tool for characterising the epigenetic profile of transposable elements using ChIP-seq data
 ![T3E Image](/figures/github_figure.jpg)
-### Read about T3E in the latest preprint:
+### Read about T3E in:
-Michelle Almeida da Paz, Leila Taher.
-T3E: a tool for characterising the epigenetic profile of transposable elements using ChIP-seq data, 13 June 2022, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-1723759/v1]
+Almeida da Paz, M., Taher, L. T3E: a tool for characterising the epigenetic profile of transposable elements using ChIP-seq data.
+Mobile DNA 13, 29 (2022). https://doi.org/10.1186/s13100-022-00285-z

 ## Software requirements
 T3E was developed for UNIX environments, written and tested with the following versions: